EHS wrestlers look for improvement at Glenpool

 Specifically, the Plainsmen have been working on moves while on top to get opponents on their back and receive near fall points.

-Coach Holland said his team's conditioning "still needs a little work, but it's early in the season.
-We're doing a lot of stadium steps.
-Everbody is in about the same shape as everybody else.''
+Holland said his team’s conditioning “still needs a little work, but it’s early in the season.
+We’re doing a lot of stadium steps.
+Everybody is in about the same shape as everybody else.’’

 Attendance in practice has been good during the holidays.